 - Possible rare brain and nervous system problems.

-Talk to your doctor about your risk of complications.
+Talk to your doctor about your risk for complications.

 Having these injections too often may weaken the bones of your spine or nearby muscles.
 Receiving higher doses of the steroids in the injections may also cause these problems.
 Because of this, most doctors limit people to two or three injections per year.